geoffleyland/py-gdx/README.md

     or the path to the files is in your PythonPath (on Windows they'll be somewhere like `C:\Program Files\GAMS23.7\apifiles\gdx`)

+In short, if `python <gams-dir>\apifiles\Python\example1.py <gams-dir>` doesn't work, then py-gdx won't work either.
+You need to install the GAMS/Python bindings correctly.
+Either ask GAMS for help, or use Lua.

 ## 3. Who?